• Skip to primary navigation

 • In a separate dish, prepare the meatloaf glaze by mixing ketchup, brown sugar, and Worcestershire sauce together.

 • Add a couple of tablespoons of glaze to the bottom of a bread pan and add the chicken meatloaf mixture into the pan and form into a loaf.
-Paint the chicken meatloaf with the remaining glaze.
+Paint the top of the meatloaf with the remaining glaze.

 • Bake in the oven uncovered for 90 minutes, or until the internal temperature reads 165 degrees with a digital meat thermometer.